 Women take part in the creation and maintenance of these systems for reasons of their own ultimate fitness.
 They are not victims of it.
 They compete with other women as fiercely as men compete with other men for the resources they need to stay alive, find the best partners and successfully reproduce.
 They do this in very different ways than men however and this will be the subject of another essay (but which is touched upon here).

 Crucially for my thesis in defence of reformed patriarchy is that reformed patriarchy protects against unreformed patriarchy.
-Should feminism ever succeed in its stated goal of “smashing patriarchy” in the West, unreformed patriarchy will inevitably rush in to fill the void it leaves and western civilization will fall.
+Should feminism ever succeed in its stated goal of “smashing patriarchy” in the West, unreformed patriarchy may then step in.

 Please leave your comments below, on Facebook and Twitter.